WANGXinyiLinda/WANGXinyiLinda.github.io/_pages/about.md

 ---
 layout: home
-permalink: /
+permalink: /about/
 title: "About"
-excerpt: "About me"
 author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
 ---

 I'm a first year PhD student in the computer science department at the University of California, Santa Barbara (UCSB).
-I am glad to have [Prof. William Yang Wang](https://sites.cs.ucsb.edu/~william/index.html ) as my advisor and my current research interest is adeversarial training in NLP.
+I am glad to have [Prof. William Yang Wang](https://sites.cs.ucsb.edu/~william/index.html ) as my advisor and I am interested in natural language processing and machine learning in general.
 I graduated from the Hong Kong University of Science and Technology (HKUST) in 2020 with a B.Sc in applied mathematics and computer science.
 I was on exchange at the University of California, Los Angeles (UCLA) from September to December, 2019.
 I also had the fortune to work with [Prof. Yi Yang](http://yya518.github.io/) and [Prof. Yuan Yao](https://yao-lab.github.io/).
 <!-- \[[CV](/pdf/Resume.pdf)\]  -->

 ## Education
+* **University of California, Santa Barbara**, Oct 2020 - Present
+  * Ph.D. in Computer Science

-* **The Hong Kong University of Science and Technology**, Sep 2016 - Jul 2020
+* **Hong Kong University of Science and Technology**, Sep 2016 - Jul 2020
-  * B.Sc in Applied Mathematics and Computer Science
+  * B.Sc. in Applied Mathematics and Computer Science
   <!-- * CGA: 3.74/4.30  -->
   <!-- \[[transcript](/pdf/HKUST_transcript.pdf)\] -->
   <!-- * Capstone Project Supervisor: Prof. Yuan, Yao  -->